-For some years past we have made it a point to keep a reliable cle of fine DAIRY SALT-Ashton's-with satisfactory results.
+For some years past we have made it a point to keep a reliable of fine DAIRY SALT-Ashton's-with satisfactory results.
 It prize, \$2.
-Thoroughbred Durhams, with pediprize, \$2.
-Polled Angus-1st prize, \$4; 2nd prize, \$2.
-Polled Angus-1st prize, \$2; 2nd prize, \$2.
+Polled Angus-let prize, \$2; 2nd prize, \$2.
+Polled Angus-let prize, \$2; 2nd prize, \$2.
+Polled Angus-let prize, \$2; 2nd prize, \$2.
 Stock Raiser's Journal. article of fine DAIRY SALT-Ashton's-with satisfactory results.
 It comes a little higher in price, of course, than the common, coarse article so generally used and condemned, but it pays in the end-There's really more money for us, as dealers, in handling the coarser grades, but it would not be like us-we always aim to keep the best.
 Try a sack of it this spring.